sulu/docs/system-requirements/400-contacts/general.md

 1. User depended activities triggered by system events like "newsletter subscribed", "order raised", "for course registered" etc. shall automatically stored to the corresponding contact as a tracking history
 1. The system should support opportunities revering to an account and / or a contact
 1. An opportunity should have a name, a phase, a probability and an amount and should optionally refer to an activity
-1. The system should enable the user to create notes and add attachments referring to an account or a contact
+1. The system shall enable the user to create notes and add attachments referring to an account or a contact
-1. Added attachments and the profile image should be stored in a reserved folder within the asset repository (see [500 ASSETS](https://github.com/massiveart/sulu-docs/tree/master/system-requirements/500-assets/ "500 ASSETS"))
+1. The user shall be able to assign attachments out of the assets repository or via direct upload (see [4400 Connections](https://github.com/massiveart/sulu-docs/tree/master/system-requirements/500-assets/connections.md "4400 Connections"))